-Luckily, there are many ways for teachers to successfully manage the classroom.
-One of those ways is by using CHAMPS.
+Have you ever wondered how to maintain a well-organized and engaging classroom environment?
+Luckily, there are many ways for teachers to manage a classroom successfully.
+One of those ways is by using CHAMPS!

 CHAMPS in the Classroom